-The Organisers reserve the right to amend the Regulations without prior notification.
+The Organisers reserve the right to amend the competition regulations without prior notification until race weekend.
+Participants should read the latest version of the regulations on race weekend

 The Organisers reserve the right to amend the race course with prior notice to participants